Reviews You Can Rely On

 Convenience

-Being a budget option, the P252 does lack some features that the top drills have and is missing both a belt clip and a built-in battery level indicator.
+Being a budget option, the P252 is missing a belt clip and a built-in battery level indicator.
 However, it does offer two different speed ranges and a chuck that can open up to ½".

 ryobi p252 - the ryobi's chuck is capable of opening to 1/2".